farhan5248/specificationbyprompt/Communicating the strategy to QA/The Power of Habit.md

+---
-# The Power of Habit
+title: The Power of Habit
+---

 Establish your next target condition.
 I had read about Paul O'Neil, the CEO of ALCOA and the culture of safety that they had there.